jetbundle/jetbundle.github.io/_diffequations/chapter-04/index.md

 Lax pairs show that nonlinear evolution can be viewed as isospectral flow, where eigenvalues remain constant.
 The inverse scattering transform provides a "nonlinear Fourier transform" that solves initial value problems.
 Recursion operators systematically generate symmetries, and Hirota's method reveals combinatorial structure underlying solitons.

-**The Cliffhanger:** Integrability is beautiful but fragile.
-It relies on precise algebraic cancellation.
-Real-world systems are subject to thermal noise and roughness, which destroy these infinite symmetries.
-How do we do analysis in a noisy, rough world?
+Integrability is beautiful but fragile. **It relies on precise algebraic cancellation.
+Real-world systems are subject to thermal noise and roughness, which destroy these infinite symmetries.** How do we do analysis in a noisy, rough world?
 This question motivates Chapter 5, where we rebuild calculus for non-differentiable trajectories.

 ## Prerequisites